 The Housing Division administers federal funds including Section 8 Housing vouchers, Mainstream Vouchers, and Continuum of Care funds throughout the County.
-The Division also administers the Housing Set-Aside Fund, the Local Housing Fund, and the management of properties owned by the Housing Authority.
-Pursuant to Assembly Bill 987 enacted by the California State Legislature, California Redevelopment Agencies are required to publish and annually update a database of affordable housing units funded through the Low and Moderate Income Housing Fund.
-A review of recent existing and substantially rehabilitated housing units developed or otherwise assisted with low and moderate-income Housing funds reveals a total of 366 affordable units have been added by Napa over the last five years; an amount representing a 29% increase during this period.
-These new units are associated with the rehabilitation of the Concordia Manor and Rohlffs Manor Senior Apartment projects.
-Apartment projects.
+The Division also administers the Housing Set-Aside Fund, the Local Housing Fund, and the management of properties owned by the Housing Authority.17 Pursuant to California Health and Safety Code Section 33418(c), redevelopment agencies are required to publish and annually update a database of affordable housing units funded through the Low and Moderate Income Housing Fund.
+A review of recent existing and substantially rehabilitated housing units developed or otherwise assisted with low and moderate-income Housing funds reveals a total of 366 affordable units have been added by Napa over the last five years; an amount representing a 29% increase during this period.18 These new units are associated with the rehabilitation of the Concordia Manor and Rohlffs Manor Senior Apartment projects.19

 The Housing Division reports it has received a total of 10,842 housing and rental assistance applications over the last five years; an amount representing 2,168 annual applications received.
 This includes reaching the Division's maximum allowable application submittals for the Section 8 Rental Assistance Program and resulting in the closure of its waitlist as of March 29, 2013.
-The Division reports the waiting list for the Section 8 Rental Assistance Program includes approximately 9,620 individuals with funding available for only 1,300, suggesting a significant countywide need for an elevated level of Housing Division services.
-A review of housing and rental assistance applications over the last four completed calendar years shows an overall increase of over four-fifths in year-end volume.
+The Division reports the waiting list for the Section 8 Rental Assistance Program includes approximately 9,620 individuals with funding available for only 1,300, suggesting a significant countywide need for an elevated level of Housing Division services.20 A review of housing and rental assistance applications over the last four completed calendar years shows an overall increase of over four-fifths in year-end volume.
 Applications have generally experienced steady annual increases with the high year-end total occurring in 2012 at 2,936 housing and rental applications received by the Housing Division.